This documentation targets the API shipped with Pentaho 7.1. Click here for the updated version shipped with Pentaho 8.3.

 - Each time a bar is clicked, the current view’s

-will be replaced with the data filter associated with the clicked bar.
+selectionFilterwill be replaced with the data filter associated with the clicked bar.

-Handle the select
+Handle the select action event

-action event from the sandbox side,
+You’ll handle the select action event from the sandbox side,

 so that it is clear that the action is being dispatched.

-, find the markup <div id="viz_div"></div>
+In index.html, find the markup <div id="viz_div"></div>.

 Immediately after it, add the following: